-As we mentioned earlier, an industrial sewing machine can stitch as much as 5 times faster than a heavy-duty model, or as much as 10 times as fast as a regular beginner sewing machine.
+As we mentioned earlier, an industrial sewing machine can stitch as much as 5 times faster than a heavy-duty model, or as much as 10 times faster than the top-rated sewing machines for beginners.
 Compared to mini sewing machines, the difference is even more astonishing, with industrial models making 15 times as many stitches per minute.

 The real numbers are as follows: Mini sewing machines generally cap at around 350 stitches per minute, while a general home-use sewing machine makes between 400 and 800 stitches per minute.
 Heavy-duty models are quite fast with their speed ranging from 800 to 1200 stitches every minute.
 Industrial sewing machines are a clear winner when it comes to speed, with some of the most popular models making as much as 5500 stitches per minute.